 Benahavis is a beautiful, white Spanish mountain village just 7 km from the coast.
-The town is known for its charming, narrow streets and whitewashed houses.
-Benahavis is a 52-minute drive from Malaga airport, 17 minutes from Puerto Banus, 27 minutes from Marbella centre and 25 minutes from Estepona.
+Often referred to as the richest village in Spain, it is known for its charming, narrow streets and whitewashed houses.
+Benahavis is a 50 minute drive from Malaga airport, 15 minutes from Puerto Banus, and 25 minutes from Estepona.
 The first thing you notice when you enter the village centre, is how remarkably unspoiled it still is.
-Benahavis is best known for its excellent restaurants and many golf courses in the immediate vicinity.
+Benahavis is best known for its excellent restaurants and many top quality golf courses in the immediate vicinity.

 The town itself is surrounded by a natural park and retains a certain degree of a secluded, cosy atmosphere.
 La Zagaleta, an exclusive gated residential area and country club overlooking the village, lies within its municipal boundaries.
+El Madronal, another prestigious gated community, is also located here.
 Needless to say, it contributes to the status of Benahavis’ as the richest municipality per inhabitant in Andalusia.
 There are just over 7,100 people living in Benahavis.
 Like most resorts on the Costa del Sol, Benahavis is home to a lot of foreigners – almost 4,500.
-More than 40% of them are of British origin.

 At the end of the 11th century, Benahavis was founded by the Arabs.
 The village was closely involved in the Arabic past of Andalusia, and in particular Marbella, the district to which it belonged in 1572.
 Benahavis, played an important role in disputes between successive Arab rulers in Andalusia, due to its strategic location.
 It was disputed for years by various military factions of the time.
 Its prominent location overlooking the coast, with up to one hundred kilometres of coastline visible in clear weather, and even the African coast, was very useful at a time when piracy and invasion were commonplace.
 The city owes its name to Havis, an 11th-century Moorish prince who ruled in Montemayor Castle.
 The name Benahavis is derived from the Arabic “Bin al Havis”, which is “the son of Havis”.